andresrive/proyectoGenerala/README.md

 # Win condition

-Score more than 200 points
+Score more than 200 points.

 # Lose condition

-Score less than 200 points
+Until the board is completed.

 # Classes